qcflicks/pytheoapp/README.md

 # Pytheo

-> A open-source project to initiate a community-driven blog for education, science & technology, and the latest news—fueling collective intellect since 2020.
+> An open-source project to initiate a community-driven blog for education, science & technology, and the latest news—fueling collective intellect since 2020.

 ---